 If you’re clinically extremely vulnerable you should have received a letter confirming this or been told directly by your GP or hospital clinician.

-People identified as clinically extremely vulnerable are being offered the COVID-19 vaccination as a priority group.
-Information on when and how you can get your jab is available here: Sussex COVID-19 Vaccination Programme.
+Full information on when and how you can get your jab is available here: Sussex COVID-19 Vaccination Programme.

 Getting help and advice

 - In the first instance, you should ask trusted family, friends or neighbours to collect or organise shopping for food and essentials, and medicine or prescription collection on your behalf.

 - The NHS Volunteer Responders (0808 196 3646) scheme is still running.
 Volunteers can help with things like collecting essential items and food.
 They may also be able to help with transport to medical appointments and set up regular contact over the phone with a friendly voice if you’re lonely or isolated.

 - Read advice on shopping and food delivery.

 - If you don’t have anyone you can ask for help, or need extra support, you can contact Health and Social Care Connect (HSCC) on 0345 60 80 191 (open 8am to 8pm, 7 days a week including bank holidays) or email Health and Social Care Connect.

 - If someone else can’t pick up your medicines on your behalf, you may want to arrange for them to be delivered to you by your pharmacy.
 This may involve a fee.
 Use the Find a Pharmacy Service to find a pharmacy near you.

 You can also contact HSCC to ask for this information in any other language or in an accessible format, or use Google Translate.

 For information on other community support available during the pandemic, including the 5 Community Hubs in East Sussex, visit the Community support pages.